horoshho/glucsens/README.md

 Description: Simultaneous record of the signal from lock-in amplifier and camera.

 - SimulationNoNoise.py
-Description: Monte-Carlo simulation of the setup
+Description: Mueller Matrixes based simulation of the setup.
 How to use: change in Matrixes/pathes.npy variable path to folder with csv files from setupmodel folder.